 “When the water evaporates from such speech-generated, potentially virus-rich droplets, they float in the air for minutes, like smoke, thus putting others at risk,” Bax added.

 Since the beginning of the Covid-19 pandemic last year, researchers have argued that Covid-19 was not airborne.
-However, US Centers for Disease Control and Prevention (CDC), in May, announced that exposure to respiratory fluids — very fine respiratory droplets and aerosol particles — present in the air and which carry viruses are the main reason for contracting Covid-19 infection.
+However, in May, US Centers for Disease Control and Prevention (CDC) announced that exposure to respiratory fluids — very fine respiratory droplets and aerosol particles — present in the air and which carry viruses are the main reason for contracting Covid-19 infection.

 The Indian government also in an advisory stated that aerosol and droplets are key modes of transmission of the virus.
 It added that the aerosol can travel up to ten metres from the infected person, and that aerosol through the infected person can fall within two metres but can be carried to ten metres through the air.